Our aims

 - Colloids and formulation chemistry

 The badge was designed by the eminent goldsmith Mr Leslie Durbin in 1956.
 It is in 9 ct gold and silver gilt, representing the head of Michael Faraday surrounded by a wreath of strawberry leaves and surmounted by a magnet and benzene ring.
-It is worn by the President of the Faraday Community for Physical Science on formal occasions and particularly at Faraday Discussions.
+The President of the Faraday Community for Physical Chemistry wears it on formal occasions, particularly at Faraday Discussions.

 Explore the Faraday Community for Physical Chemistry